The G-dynamics of the QCPB theory: Generalized geometric commutator and geometric anticommutator

-\begin{definition}[Quantum geometric bracket (QGB)] \cite{3} The quantum geometric bracket is where $s$ represents the globally condition of space. \end{definition} Let's assert the role of the structure function $s$ that is a geometric structure function given by domain based on the generalized geometric commutator in definition \ref{d1}, it means that structure function $s$ is only determined by the environment, or spacetime, or manifolds, the domain, ect, from this viewpoint, the environment joins the physical process, the influence of the environment now based on new theory can't be ignored, it's naturally necessary to be considered in a physical process. \begin{definition} \cite{3} The covariant equilibrium equation is given by $\left[ \hat{f},\hat{g} \right]=0$, i.e, for operators $\hat{f},~\hat{g}$. \end{definition}
+Let's assert the role of the geometric scalar potential function s only represents the attributes of the manifold space itself, it means that $s$ is a geometric structure function given by domain based on the generalized geometric commutator in definition \ref{d1}, it means that geometric potential function $s$ is only determined by the environment, or spacetime, or manifolds, the domain, ect, from this viewpoint, the environment joins the physical process, the influence of the environment now based on new theory can't be ignored, it's naturally necessary to be considered in a physical process. \begin{definition} \cite{3} The covariant equilibrium equation is given by $\left[ \hat{f},\hat{g} \right]=0$, i.e, for operators $\hat{f},~\hat{g}$. \end{definition}